KitFung/test/README.md

 Remind
 -----

-1. It is assume that your computer have install the webdriver globally and setup the path (chromedriver, etc) correctly.
+1. It is assume that your computer have install the webdriver globally and setup the path (chromedriver, etc) correctly (except 'Testing through docker-compose').

 2. Delete the account after you run the test that have created account.

 3. There are config part for each test suite.
 Check it before run test.

-4. It will take a screenshot to the desktop using the "classname-testcasename.png" format when any error or assertion fail happen.
+4. It will take a screenshot to the folder 'screenshot/failure' using the "classname-testcasename.png" format when any error or assertion fail happen.